The million-dollar question on the election’s eve: Who is left to vote?

 An estimated 29.9 million requested ballots had not been returned by Monday afternoon, according to the U.S. Elections Project, and the campaigns were urging their supporters to return ballots immediately, preferably by dropping them off in person, to make sure those votes count.

-In many cases, voters requested absentee ballots then changed their minds about voting by mail, election officials said.
+In many cases, voters requested absentee ballots but then changed their minds about voting by mail, election officials said.

 In Harris County, Tex., for instance, home of Houston, about half of the 90,000 ballots that haven’t been returned were surrendered by voters who chose to cast their ballots in person instead.